-So what can you do to build out a stronger culture within your organization?
+So what can you do to build a stronger culture within your organization?

-Here are some tips we tried at Glassdoor.
+Here are five tips we tried at Glassdoor.

-Creating a definitive list of core values not only communicates to employees what matters most to your organization, but it also creates a framework of standards to hold both company decisions and employee actions accountable.
-Successfully implementing these key company values is crucial to creating a system that maintains these ideals through stages of growth and scaling.
+Creating a definitive list of core values both communicates to employees what matters most to your organization, and creates standards to hold both company and employee decisions accountable.

-In essence these words and phrases define your company.
-Glassdoor values are:
+So these words and phrases should define your company.
+Glassdoor’s values are:

 At the heart of Glassdoor is the emphasis that we’re a team.
-Our “people first” mentality is key to our continued organizational spirit and stability.
+Our “people first” mentality is key to our company’s spirit and stability.

-Trust is another key to success as we continue to grow.
-Trusting in our fellow coworkers, company mission, and business objectives is how we continue to overcome inevitable market setbacks.
+Trust is also key as we continue to grow.
+Trusting in our fellow coworkers, company mission, and business objectives is how we overcome inevitable setbacks.

-A progressive brand needs a workforce that embeds determination and passion into everyday activities.
+A progressive brand needs a workforce that approaches everyday activities with determination and passion.
 Without passion for your product or your mission, you’ll never deliver on company objectives.

 Every employee is unique with their own set of goals.
 Giving employees ownership of their role empowers them to go above and beyond their basic responsibilities.

 At Glassdoor, employees enjoy a high level of personal autonomy.
-But with that comes the firm expectation that our people always meet their promise to deliverables, coworkers, and the brand.
+And with that comes the expectation that people meet their promises to deliverables, coworkers, and the brand.

-Leadership is embedded at every level of our organization.
-This creates a cohesive and unified vision for the future across the entire business—and ensures that we remain focused on a common set of goals.
+Leadership is embedded at every level of the company.
+This creates a cohesive vision for the future across the entire business—and makes sure we’re all heading in the same direction.

-Maintaining a strong company culture centered on key values starts with hiring the right people.
-Potential hires should have both the technical skill set necessary to succeed in their position and the attitude that will make them a seamless fit within your organization.
+Maintaining a strong company culture starts with hiring the right people.
+Potential hires should have both the technical skill set and attitude to make them a seamless fit in your organization.

-Culture fit is essential to the long-term success of a person, as is their ability to perform their role successfully.
-Hiring teams understand that the more comfortable new hires feel in their new work environment, the more likely they stay satisfied in their role over the long run.
+And cultural fit isn’t just important for the company.
+The more comfortable new hires feel in their new work environment, the more likely they stay satisfied in their role over the long run.